vviseguy/wikitag-client/README.md

 # wikitag-client
-Google Chrome extension to work with the wikitag server.
+Google Chrome extension to work with my wikitag server.